Hitler was right: 2020s

+In 2020, four people were arrested in Arizona after hanging a "Hitler was right" poster.

 In 2021, Palestinian BBC journalist Tala Halawa was fired after it was discovered she had tweeted "#Israel is more #Nazi than #Hitler!
 Oh, #HitlerWasRight #IDF go to hell. #prayForGaza." during the 2014 Gaza War.
 In response to her suspension Halawa apologized for the tweet but insisted that she was the subject of character assassination by the Israel lobby.

 On October 20, 2021, posters carrying the phrase were posted on the walls of a synagogue in Carmichael, California, by the far-right Aryan Nations terror group.

-The Anti-Defamation League stated that it found 17,000 tweets using a variation of the phrase "Hitler was right" posted between 7 and 14 May 2021 during the 2021 Israel–Palestine crisis.
-According to the Network Contagion Research Institute, which cooperates with the ADL and Rutgers University, Iran-affiliated Twitter accounts posted antisemitic comments such as "Hitler was right" and "kill all Jews" 175 times per minute during the conflict.